 Who's Who Among Students in American Universities and Colleges: Each year the faculty nominates a limited number of students to be listed in Who's Who Among Students in American Universities and Colleges.
-These students must have achieved a cumulative grade point average of 3.3 or higher, and taken at least six credit hours per term for four consecutive terms.
+These students must have achieved a cumulative grade point average of 3.3 or higher, and taken at least six credit hours per term for four consecutive terms prior to consideration for awards, excluding the summer term.
 This national program honors students based on academic performance, leadership, service, and collegiate accomplishments.